dasnoopy/git-check/README.md

 # git-check

-A simple python app that check if a remote git repos' list have new commit since last run of itself.<br />
+A simple python app that scan a list of remote git repos, and report if there's a new commit since last run/check.<br />

 ```